 - Your list is empty

-Our three museums located in central Ripon – a Victorian Workhouse, Georgian Prison and Georgian Courthouse – bring Dickensian times to life.
-Our award-winning schools programme, set in these atmospheric buildings, uses role-plays, costumed interpreters and hands-on activities for a fantastic day of active learning from KS1 to GCSE.
+Our award-winning schools programme, set in these atmospheric buildings, uses role-plays, costumed interpreters and hands-on activities for a fantastic day of active learning from KS1 to university level.

 Crime & Punishment Days involve taking part in a trial at the Courthouse Museum and role-play, object handling and a tour of the cells at the Prison & Police Museum.

-We also have a vibrant family learning programme during school holidays as well as an exciting events programme running throughout the year.
+We also have a vibrant family learning programme during school holidays, as well as an exciting events and exhibition programme running throughout the year.

 Disabled Access, Disabled Toilets, Guide Dogs Welcome,